springernature/bandiera/README.md

 end
 ```

-The `$bandiera.enabled?` command takes two arguments - the "feature group", and the "feature name".
-This is because in Bandiera, features are organised in groups as it is intented as a service for multiple applications to use at the same time - this organisation allows separation of feature flags that are intended for different audiences.
+The `$bandiera.enabled?` command takes two arguments - the "feature group",
+and the "feature name".
+This is because in Bandiera, features are organised
+in groups as it is intented as a service for multiple applications to use at
+the same time - this organisation allows separation of feature flags that are
+intended for different audiences.

 ## JavaScript

 _coming soon_

+## PHP

+_coming soon_

 # Running the Server

-The Bandiera server is written in Ruby, so you're going to need to be able to run a Ruby application within your organisation.
+The Bandiera server is written in Ruby, so you're going to need to be able to
+run a Ruby application within your organisation.

 1. Clone this repo.
 2. Run `bundle install --without development test`.